jafarijason/j-bull-board/README.md

 ## Why This Fork?

-I created this fork to reuse some UI components from the original project and adapt them for [your specific use case, e.g., custom integrations, additional features, etc.].
+I created this fork to reuse some UI components from the original project.